typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/switch-exhaustiveness-check.md

 This rule reports when a `switch` statement over a value typed as a union of literals or as an enum is missing a case for any of those literal types and does not have a `default` clause.

 ## Examples

+When the switch doesn't have exhaustive cases, either filling them all out or adding a default will correct the rule's complaint.

+Here are some examples of code working with a union of literals:

 <!--tabs-->